SeldonIO/MLServer/README.md

   both the gRPC and REST flavours, which has been standardised and adopted by various model serving frameworks.

-You can read more about the goals of this project on the [inital design document](https://docs.google.com/document/d/1C2uf4SaAtwLTlBCciOhvdiKQ2Eay4U72VxAD4bXe7iU/edit?usp=sharing).
+You can read more about the goals of this project on the [initial design document](https://docs.google.com/document/d/1C2uf4SaAtwLTlBCciOhvdiKQ2Eay4U72VxAD4bXe7iU/edit?usp=sharing).

 ## Usage